 It is never a good idea to volunteer or surrender your mind to the demands of the simple minded to be as ignorant or as stupid as they need you to be.
 Restriction, isolation or limitations on information, materials or sources do not mean anyone cannot choose to read, listen to or associate with anyone and everyone.
 Self permission give access to ones own indigenous mind to learn and to grow.

-With the shut-down of schools due to the pandemic, the term homeschooling has been mentioned in and out of conversations about children having to do virtual schoolwork at home.
+Since the closing of schools due to COVID-19, the term homeschooling has been mentioned in and out of conversations about children having to do virtual schoolwork at home.
 This is not homeschooling.
-Rather, virtual classroom lessons at home is following a curriculum outlined by a school institution.
+Rather, virtual classroom lessons at home is following a curriculum outlined by an institution lead by a public or private school teacher.
 This is the opposite of homeschooling.

 Approaches to homeschooling have as many variations as there are homeschoolers.
 The one thing that is consistent, however, is that the parents or guardians define, structure and administer the education.
 Not an institutional curriculum.
 Even if a parent chooses to access an institutional curriculum or borrow text books, the fact that the parent is administering the learning is the difference.
 Another major difference is that homeschooling has an official definition whereby a parent sometimes adheres to and applies the guidelines and regulations of homeschooling as defined from state to state.
 Some parents unschool - a complete disassociation from any state regulations or structured curriculum at all.